tldr-pages/tldr/pages/linux/nmcli-radio.md

 `nmcli radio all`

-- Turn both switches on|off in NetworkManager:
+- Turn both switches on or off in NetworkManager:

 `nmcli radio all {{on|off}}`